EDUC 698: MA THESIS/PROJECT SEMINAR

 - Follow the Library ADA Format Instructions for making the document ADA compliant. *For assistance, email email@example.com(link sends e-mail) to setup an appointment to meet with an ADA consultant.
 Let them know the date/time that you would like assistance, and what errors you need help correcting.*

-- Contact Bonnie Mottola at email@example.com to schedule your appointment with the Director of the School of Education to secure his signature on your Electronic Submission Certification Form.
-This form can be accessed under Required Forms on: https://biblio.csusm.edu/thesis-submission Make your appointment for week 12-14 of the semester.
+- Contact your graduate Program Coordinator to schedule your appointment to secure her signature on your Electronic Submission Certification Form.
+This form can be accessed under Required Forms on: https://biblio.csusm.edu/thesis-submission.
+Make your appointment for week 12-14 of the semester.
 This allows you enough time to add the form as a pdf to your electronic document before submission week 15.

 - Submit your Thesis/Project electronically using the Library Electronic Thesis/Dissertation (ETD) Submission Instructions: https://biblio.csusm.edu/content/e-thesis-project-and-dissertation-submission-guide The electronic submission is due week 15, the last week of classes on Thursday at noon pacific time.
 See the website above for the date details.
 If you miss this deadline, you will need to register for EDUC 698 the following semester to complete your MA.